michibo/hexaflexa/readme.md

 At first you need to cut out the four different *double strips* of the print out.
 Next you fold the double strip in the middle and glue it together to get a single strip that can be used to fold a hexahexaflexagon with one of the instruction sets above.
 Every printout results in four hexaflexagon double strips to save paper and trees.

-If you find a bug or a problem with the instructions, please send me a mail: michael.borinsky@posteo.de
+If you find a bug, a problem with the instructions or have a comment: emails or pull requests are always welcome :)